Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "Why do I have an infinite number of pages in the training pool?" %}

-Tasks have infinite overlap in the training pool.
-As long as the training pool is open and the training is running, users can access the tasks.
-Learn more about [training pools](../concepts/train.md).

-{% endcut %}

 {% cut "How do I insert a link in the GOLDEN field?" %}

 Text in the GOLDEN field must match the control text exactly.